AlexMitcul/philosophers/README.md

 - Any resources that were associated with the thread are released and made available for reuse by the system.

-To more information use [man page](https://man7.org/linux/man-pages/man7/pthreads.7.html)
+For more information use [man page](https://man7.org/linux/man-pages/man7/pthreads.7.html)

-### Which of them I need to use?
+### Which of them do I need to use?

 The main difference between pthread_join and pthread_detach is that pthread_join is used to wait for a thread to terminate and obtain its exit status, while pthread_detach is used to detach a thread from the process so that it can continue executing independently.